A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Implementation

 \section{Implementation}

-Now that we know how to compute the ideal number of cores, $N_C$, we turn to the implementation.
-We use HPX because it is open source, easily customizable, and well-optimized.
+Now that we know how to compute the ideal number of cores, $N$, we turn to the implementation.
+We use HPX because it is available as an open source library, easily customizable, and well-optimized.
 For this work, we will consider the parallelization of algorithms and loops, scheduling work in a manner similar to the familiar \textit{static} scheduling of OpenMP.

 We will start this section with some background on HPX, executors, and customization points.